 The mere exposure effect suggests that the more we encounter a stimulus, the more we tend to like it (Zajonc, 1968).
-It stands to reason that if we see ourselves often (for example in the mirror), then we should find ourselves more attractive.
-However, when we look at ourselves in the mirror our image is reversed, while photographs of ourselves are not usually reversed images.
-One reason that we don’t particularly like photographs of ourselves is that those photographs present a view of our faces which is less familiar to us.
-In fact, researchers have shown that individuals prefer photographs showing their mirror images while others tend to prefer photographs of those same individuals which show their “true” images (Mita et al., 1977).
+It stands to reason that if we see ourselves often—for example, in the mirror—so we should find ourselves more attractive.
+However, when we look at ourselves in the mirror, our image is reversed, while in photographs of ourselves it is usually not.
+One reason that we don’t particularly like photographs of ourselves is that those pictures present a view of our faces which is less familiar to us.
+In fact, researchers have shown that individuals prefer photographs showing their mirror images, while others tend to prefer photographs of those same individuals which show their “true” images (Mita et al., 1977).

 1. Use the mere exposure effect to your advantage.

 Because we know that repeated exposure to a stimulus facilitates liking, we can use the mere exposure effect to increase our liking for our own photographs.
 However, research shows that exposures of shorter durations are more effective at increasing liking than longer duration exposures (Bornstein, 1989).
-Using a photograph as a background photo on your cell phone or rapidly scanning through photographs of yourself may provide repeated short exposures and may increase liking for those photographs.
-Alternatively, you may consider using a photo app which allows you to take a mirror image rather than a true image photograph.
+Using a photograph as a background photo on your cell phone, or rapidly scanning through photographs of yourself, may provide repeated short exposures and may increase liking for those photographs.
+Alternatively, you may consider using a photo app which allows you to take a mirror-image photograph.

 Do you prefer selfies to traditional photographs of yourself?
 Many individuals do, especially if they take selfies regularly (Re et al., 2016).
 However, you should be aware that selfies only make you seem more attractive to yourself.
 When evaluating photographs of other people, most of us prefer photographs taken by someone else over selfies (Re et al., 2016).